-In January 2011, there was an announcement about a remarkable discovery at an archaeological site in the small Transcaucasian state of Armenia making Armenia, the world first winery.
-In an area nestled between eastern Turkey and southern Russia, which doesn’t typically generate a lot of global attention.
-The discovery of the ruins of the world’s oldest winery was disclosed.
+In January 2011, there was an announcement about a remarkable discovery at an archaeological site in the small Transcaucasian state of Armenia, making Armenia, the world’s first winery.
+The discovery was in an area between eastern Turkey and southern Russia, which doesn’t typically generate a lot of global attention.

 The archaeological site is known as the Areni 1 Cave, and it was estimated that the recently discovered winery had been functioning between 4100 BC and 4000 BC.
-While historians already know about wine production elsewhere, this was the oldest site where wine was mass-produced as a form of proto industry.
+While historians already knew about wine production elsewhere, this was the oldest site where wine was mass-produced as a proto industry.

 photo of light towards inside of cave

 This small former Soviet state was close to the fulcrum of world civilization along the Fertile Crescent of the Middle East and Eurasia.
 Between 4100 BC and 4000 BC, this area was at the very end of the Chalcolithic or Copper Age and was moving towards the beginnings of the Bronze Age.

 This is remarkably advanced, especially considering that parts of Western Europe such as France, Britain, and Northern Germany were still in the Neolithic Period, the last portion of the Stone Age, over 1500 years later.